Case study

 Motorsports, including auto racing, wows fans who watch race cars compete at seemingly unimaginable speeds to take the coveted podium.
 The rising popularity of the sport has brought new investment and new participants to the field, further raising the bar to become a winning team.
 This is especially difficult for small teams like Jota Sport that must work within a comparatively limited budget to win at the world’s most competitive races like Le Mans.

 The Jota team competes in over 10 races per season, each race with its own unique track type and duration.
 As a result, Jota engineers must reconfigure the car’s specifications for each race, including modifying the front or rear ride height, the angle and height from the ground, tire pressure, suspension, spoiler position, and numerous other design parameters.
 Before each race, teams are allowed a finite amount of track test time to understand how the car performs and adjust its configuration.
-To maximize this limited time, it is critical to run the fewest tests required to learn as much as possible from their limited test data—including measurements, signals or sensor data types including time-series, 3D CAD, and tabular data.
+To maximise this limited time, it is critical to run the fewest tests required to learn as much as possible from their limited test data—including measurements, signals or sensor data types including time-series, 3D CAD, and tabular data.

 jota sport car set up visualization 2